Balazs Gardi

-Balazs Gardi is a Hungarian-born, American-based photographer.
+Balazs Gardi (born 1975) is a Hungarian-American photographer.
+Gardi photographed the landscape of the war in Afghanistan over a two decade period.
+Gardi has travelled to dozens of countries to survey and photograph the consequences of the global water crisis.

 In 2008, Gardi received two 1st Prizes in the World Press Photo Awards and won the Photojournalism prize in the Bayeux-Calvados Award for War Correspondents for his work from Afghanistan.